T of C

 Footnotes (Shorthand references are explained on a separate page)

 For Huangzhong mode, slacken 1st, tighten 5th strings each a half step.
 For more details on this mode see under Kai Zhi and in Shenpin Wuyi Yi.
 For more on modes in general see Modality in Early Ming Qin Tablature.

-The transcription in The Qin Repertoire of the Wu Family, pp.379-382, writes out the entire tablature, Where the instructions are "play the huangzhong ending" the transcription goes to back to an earlier section of the present piece instead of the appropriate place in the Kaizhi, then tacks on the four clusters, which makes no musical sense.
-This is presumably why this last section is not included in the recording.
+Further regarding the transcription in The Qin Repertoire of the Wu Family, pp.379-382, writes out the entire tablature.
+Where the instructions are "play the huangzhong ending" the transcription goes back to an earlier section of the present piece instead of to the appropriate place in the Kaizhi; it then tacks on the four clusters as if they are the notes intended to end the piece.
+This makes no musical sense, but is presumably why the last section (i.e., the referenced passage from the Kai Zhi in huangzhong mode) is not included in the recording.

 Return to the top

 Appendix: Chart Tracing Qiuyue Zhao Maoting (see also the Kai Zhi)